microsoft/code-with-engineering-playbook/agile-development/collaboration/readme.md

 Some other benefits include:

 - Less defects and increased accountability.
 Having two sets of eyes allows the engineers more opportunity to catch errors and to remember often-overlooked tasks such as writing unit and integration tests.
-- Allows a less-experienced engineer to learn from a more-experienced engineer by collaborating and receiving feedback in real-time.
+- Allows engineers with different experience and expertise to learn from one another by collaborating and receiving feedback in real-time.
 Instead of having an engineer work alone on a task for long hours and hit an isolation breaking point, pairing allows the pair to check in with one another.
 - Even something as simple as describing the problem out loud can help uncover issues or bugs in the code.
-- Pairing can help brainstorming as well as validating something simple such as making the variable names consistent.
+- Pairing can help brainstorming as well as validating details such as making the variable names consistent.

-## When to swarm programm
+## When to swarm program

 It is important to know that not every PBI needs to use swarming.
 Some sprints may not even warrant swarming at all.
 Swarm when: